ByAUJay

 - Scope by regulation and buyer ask:

-- CBAM embedded emissions per HS code + facility method, matched to “authorized declarant” flows. (taxation-customs.ec.europa.eu)
+- We're looking at CBAM embedded emissions tied to each HS code + facility method, linked up with "authorized declarant" flows.
+Check it out here: (taxation-customs.ec.europa.eu).

-- DPP field sets per ESPR working plan (textiles, iron & steel early), aligned to the Commission’s registry timeline. (commission.europa.eu)
+- DPP field sets are based on the ESPR working plan (starting with textiles, iron & steel), all in sync with the Commission’s registry timeline.
+Dive into the details here: (commission.europa.eu).

 - Normalize to EPCIS 2.0: